The Episcopal Church

 St. Stephen's Episcopal Church is part of the Diocese of Virginia, one of the oldest and largest dioceses in the Episcopal Church.
 Our diocese includes 80,000 people who worship God and reach out to others in 181 parishes in 38 counties in central, northern and northwestern Virginia.
 It is one of three Episcopal dioceses in the Commonwealth of Virginia, the others being the Diocese of Southwestern Virginia (based in Roanoke) and the Diocese of Southern Virginia (based in Norfolk).

 Our diocesan bishop is the Rt.
 Rev. Shannon Sherwood Johnston.
 Our bishop suffragan (a bishop elected to assist the diocesan bishop) is the Rt.
 Rev. Susan E. Goff.
-Our assistant bishop (a bishop appointed to assist the diocesan bishop) is the Rt.
-Rev. Edwin F. Gulick.
+The diocese is in the process of seeking and nominating candidates to serve as another bishop suffragan working with Bishop Johnston and Bishop Goff.
+(The process is described on the diocesan Web site.)

 The Episcopal Church is a fellowship of 2.2 million Christians in 108 dioceses throughout the United States as well as Ecuador, Colombia, Venezuela, the Virgin Islands, the Dominican Republic, Haiti, Micronesia, Taiwan, and the Convocation of American Churches in Europe.
 The presiding bishop of the Episcopal Church is the Most Rev. Michael B. Curry.
 Bishop Curry, previously the Bishop of North Carolina, was elected during the 78th General Convention in June 2015 in Salt Lake City.
 He took office in November 2015.